 With locals and tourists alike churning through plenty of beer, head brewer Oisín Sweeney gets to play with plenty of recipes.
 Depending on when you’re around, you might get a hazy, red, or black IPA; a hoppy German ale, a Dunkelweizen, or a raspberry wheat beer; a mid-strength mild or a smooth oatmeal stout.

-The new brewhouse will allow them to further enhance their sustainable approach too, via a world-first commercial brewery partnership with SwitcH2, which has developed technology that helps brewers turn wastewater into hydrogen.
+The new brewhouse also allows them to further enhance their sustainable approach by increasing their solar power capacity, building a floating wetland to treat brewery wastewater, and forming a world-first commercial brewery partnership with SwitcH2, which has developed technology that helps brewers turn wastewater into hydrogen.

 It's in keeping with Jervis Bay's ethos around serving the local community they’re a part of, and protecting the natural environment they love so much.
 At the original brewery, you’ll spy sustainable bamboo, as well as furniture and signs made from reclaimed timber.
 And, if you look a little closer, you’ll notice the solar panels on the roof, the fundraising for a different charity every month, the sponsoring of local sports teams, and the information nights run for local environmental causes.

 This approach grows out of the founders’ love of the local area.
 The four realised right from the beginning they shared a deeper drive than just wanting to make good beer – they all wanted to give back.
 After all, three of them started a new life there because they knew how special it was, and Ben, the long term local, decided to never leave.
 And when the people who live in the area supported the brewery from day one – crucial for a brewery that opened amid bushfires and a pandemic – the four founders knew they’d made the right decision.